Roy Abernethy: The results

 The evidence suggests that Abernethy was correct in making the Ambassadors more upscale with the new models that combined luxurious packaging and reasonable size; sales jumped from 18,647 in 1964 to over 64,000 in 1965.
-In 1966 they went to more than 71,000.
+In 1966, they went to more than 71,000.

 However, there were serious problems.
 The costs of developing the new cars and engines meant managers now had problems in securing working capital to keep the company going.
 American Motors' automobile sales dropped twenty percent in the first half of 1966, and the firm reported a fiscal six-month loss of $4.2 million on sales of $479 million.
 The situation was so bad that Robert B. Evans invested more than US$2 million because AMC's stock was selling for only 60 percent of the company's net worth; thus he became its largest stockholder and was named its chairman.

-Abernethy was spending so much money that it was difficult for the company to turn a profit even with the jump in sales in 1965 and 1966.
+Abernethy was spending so much money that it was difficult for the company to turn a profit, even with the jump in sales in 1965 and 1966.
 Rumors started to have a snowball effect on the company.
 With the company's financial health and future in question, even an extra-long engine warranty appeared to be not enough to instill confidence among consumers.
-This was the strongest backing among all the automakers up to that time and promised to cover the entire vehicle for 2 years or 25000 mi, as well as the engine and power train for 5 years or 50000 mi.
+This was the strongest backing among all the automakers up to that time and promised to cover the entire vehicle for two years or 25000 mi, as well as the engine and power train for five years or 50000 mi.

-The last quarter sales for AMC ended September 30, 1966 (AMC was not on a calendar fiscal year) were disappointing.
-AMC recorded a balance sheet loss of $12,648,000 for the year before Tax Credits and deferred Tax Assets.
+The last quarter's sales for AMC ended 30 September 1966 (AMC was not on a calendar fiscal year), and they were disappointing.
+The company recorded a balance sheet loss of $12,648,000 for the year before tax credits and deferred tax assets.
 The 1965 and 1966 Ambassadors represented a crossroad in AMC's history, one at which some historians would say it took the wrong turn.